List of historic properties in Sedona, Arizona: Brief history

 Among the early people to have inhabited the area were the Sinagua.
 The Sinagua were a pre-Columbian culture that occupied a large area in central Arizona from 600 to about 1400.
 The name Sinagua was coined in 1939 by archaeologist Harold S. Colton.
 It is a Spanish term composed of two words: "sin" which means "without" and "agua" which means "water".
 The Sinagua disappeared from the area in the early 15th century for reasons that remain a mystery.
 They were followed by the Yavapai and Apache who settled the sides of Oak Creek canyon.

 The area came under Spanish rule in what Spain claimed was New Spain.
-The first Europeans arrived in the region in 1583, when a group of Spanish explorers lead by Antonio de Espejo came in search of gold and silver.
+The first Europeans arrived in the region in 1583, when a group of Spanish explorers led by Antonio de Espejo came in search of gold and silver.
 They were searching for the Seven Cities of Cibola, whose streets were supposed to be paved with gold.
 In 1821, the Mexican War of Independence between Mexico and Spain came to an end and the territory of New Spain, which included Arizona, was ceded to Mexico.

 In 1846, the United States declared war against Mexico in what became known as the Mexican–American War.
 The conflict with Mexico ended in 1848.
 In 1854, the United States purchased the region from Mexico in what is known as the Gadsden Purchase.

 John James Thompson from Utah was one of the first Anglo-Europeans to settle the region of Oak Creek Canyon.
 In 1876, he found an abandoned garden, which he called the "Indian Gardens". still bearing crops.
 Three years later, the family of Abraham James arrived.
 James had been an acquaintance of Thompson in Utah and he married Thompson's daughter, Margaret.
 Thompson built a log cabin there and began cultivating the old Indian Gardens where the Indians had grown corn and squash.
 Thompson died in 1917.
 There is a historical marker in the location where the Thompson family once had their cabin.
 The marker is located on Arizona Route 89A at milepost 378 south of Old Indian Road.